MakieOrg/Website/src/blogposts/v0.24.0/post.md

 The polling also gives us more control over where and when to apply the updates, which is a large step towards making GLMakie plot updating thread safe.
 Previously `plot.attribute = new_val` would immediately switch the OpenGL context and upload the new data, which is inherently not thread safe.
 Now we can poll the update at a point in time where all OpenGL state is already correctly set and we're on the correct thread to talk with OpenGL.
+Finally, we've undertaken a major cleanup of the backend code, improving code sharing across backends and long-term maintainability.

 ## Performance improvements